near/docs/docs/5.api/rpc/providers.md

 In `near-api-js` you can use [`FailoverRpcProvider`](../../4.tools/near-api-js/quick-reference.md#rpc-failover) to automatically switch RPC providers when one provider is experiencing downtime, or implement an RPC selection widget that allows users to add their own RPC provider.

-As a user, if some dapp or wallet doesn't support RPC failover and the primary provider is down, you can use [RPC Selector](https://github.com/Sliman4/rpc-selector) browser extension to redirect all requests from providers in the list above to the RPC provider of your choice.
+As a user, if a dApp or wallet doesn't support RPC failover and the primary provider is down, you can use an RPC Selector browser extension to redirect all requests to an RPC provider of your choice.